synxty/idea/world.md

 #### Tech

-Hailing from Techyon, characters with a Tech origin are deeply intertwined with advanced technology and industrial prowess.
+Hailing from **Techyon**, **Characters** with a **Tech** **Origin** are deeply intertwined with advanced technology and industrial prowess.
 Their features often reflect their technological essence, with mechanical enhancements, digital interfaces, or cybernetic augmentations.
 These characters embody a wide range of appearances, from sleek and futuristic to rugged and industrial.
 They excel in high-tech environments, including sprawling cities, advanced laboratories, and industrial complexes brimming with cutting-edge innovation.

 ### Types

+**Types** in **Univium** define the elemental energy from which a **Character** draws their power.
+Each **Type** is linked to one of the **Elemental Crystals**, representing a core element that shapes a **Character**’s appearance, abilities, strengths, weaknesses, and interactions with the world around them.
+Thus, the influence of the **Elemental Crystals** is fundamental to a **Character**’s identity in the ever-changing world of **Univium**.

 #### Air

-Characters with the Air type are known for their swiftness and agility, embodying the essence of wind and flight.
-They often appear light and agile, with features that aid in flight or wind manipulation, such as wings, feathers, or other aerodynamic parts.
-Their movements are fluid and fast, and their colors often include shades of white, light blue, and silver, reflecting their association with the sky and wind.
-These characters thrive in open skies, high altitudes, mountain peaks, and windy plains.
+**Air**-type **Characters** draw their power from the **Aeroxyn** crystal, embodying the spirit of wind and flight.
+Known for their swiftness and agility, they have a light build, often with wings or other aerodynamic features that enhance their movement and control over air currents.
+Their movements are graceful and swift, and their appearance typically includes hues of white, light blue, and silver, reflecting their connection to the sky and shifting winds.
+These **Characters** thrive in open skies, atop mountain peaks, and across windy plains, where they can fully harness the power of **Aeroxyn**.